CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 # Use VSCode

-Once the setup script is run, your installation of VSCode will be entirely ready to run and debug any components of Assemblyline and most launch targets are already pre-configured.
+Once your done running the [setup script](../setup_script), your installation of VSCode will be entirely ready to run and debug any components of Assemblyline and most launch targets are already pre-configured.
 This page will point you in the right direction to perform some of the more common task that you'll have to do.

 ## Running Tasks

-After all recommended packaged are install in VSCode, the task button on the side bar should be revealed and will give you a quick access to the most important tasks in the system.
+After all recommended extensions are done installing in VSCode, the task button on the side bar should be revealed and will give you a quick access to the most important tasks in the system.

 ![Task Explorer](./images/task_explorer.png)